axolotl-ai-cloud/axolotl/README.md

 ##### Special Tokens

-It is important to have special tokens like delimiters, end-of-sequence, beginning-of-sequence in your tokenizer's vocubulary.
+It is important to have special tokens like delimiters, end-of-sequence, beginning-of-sequence in your tokenizer's vocabulary.
 This will help you avoid tokenization issues and help your model train better.
 You can do this in axolotl like this:

 ```yml
 special_tokens: